IsitaB/messing-with-ML/TensorflowSetup.md

 ```
 $ conda activate <venv_name>
 ```
-Ensure that your conda venv is activated whenever you're working with your ML packages

 While your conda venv is activated:
 * you will be able to use packages installed to your conda venv
 * all your `install` commands will install packages to the conda venv